We are doing science for policy

 The European Commission creates, procures, acquires, and disseminates intangible assets on a regular basis, in particular copyright works such as text, sounds, videos, images, software and data.
 In addition, technical inventions developed by the JRC or in the frame of strategic programmes such as the Satellite Navigation programme Galileo or the ITER project are often protected by patent or design rights.

 The JRC creates most of the IP rights of the Commission and has therefore developed expertise in the identification, protection, and management of IP assets.
 In the case of technological inventions and their transfer to third parties, the aim is to maximise their impact on society.
-Examples of such technological inventions can be found on the patents & technologies section which is currently being updated.
+The list of our technological inventions can be found on the patents & technologies section.

 The JRC runs the Commission's Central IP Service with an aim to further enhance the effective institutional management of IPR.
 Experts from the Central IP Service and the Technology Transfer Office take an active role in the Commission policy-making process for policies related to IP and Technology Transfer.